cabouman/mbirjax/docs/source/quick_start.rst

 Quick Start Guide
 ~~~~~~~~~~~~~~~~~

-Below, is a quick-start-guide to using MBIRJAX for your application:
+Below is a quick-start-guide to using MBIRJAX for your application:

 - **Get your data:**